What Does Psalms 27:4 Mean?

 Key Takeaways

-- The deepest human longing is to be with God daily.
+- The deepest desire should be closeness with God above all else.

-Psalm 27 is a prayer of trust, where David expresses confidence in God's protection and presence, even when surrounded by enemies.
+This verse comes from Psalm 27, a song of trust where David expresses confidence in God’s protection and presence, even when facing enemies and fear.

 The Heart's True Desire